DevOpsDhiru/assignment_kode_kloud/README.md

            #               copy and paste line#20 just below it and change it to node2, node4 etc... as per your requirement.  <br>
            #               We should keep in mind that we are defining the variables that we have used in step #1 of this "UPDATING PLAYBOOK" section. <br>

+# How to run?:

+* Define Variables in node.yml file of "group_vars" directory
+* Define inventory hostname.
+Recommended to use "hosts" file in the same directory.
+* Run the ansible playbook "ansible-playbook" assignment.yml -K"    # Here if we wish to  give the inventory hostname we can use -i <inventoryFile>